Athens Best Monuments

 Half-Price Entrance (not valid for the combo ticket): All archaeological sites in Greece have a half-price ticket from November 1 to March 31

-Free Entrance: From November to March, admission is totally free on the first Sunday of the month and on the dates March 6th, April 18th, May 18th, the last weekend of September, and October 28th.
+Free Entrance: From November to March, admission is free on the first Sunday of the month and on the dates March 6th, April 18th, May 18th, the last weekend of September, and October 28th.

 Looking for the best hotels and apartments near old Athens Plaka and Acropolis Parthenon?
-Find in my complete list below the best accommodation in Athens for a really unique travel experience!
+Find in my complete list below the best accommodation in Athens for a unique travel experience!

 - Where to Stay in Plaka, Athens’ Old Town (Hotels and Apartments)